-A resume provides employers an overview of a candidate’s qualifications.
+A resume provides employers with an overview of a candidate’s qualifications.
 It typically showcases relevant work experience, skills, education, and accomplishments.
 But if you’re just about to set foot on your first job, what qualifications can you put on your resume?
 Tricky, right?
 Don’t worry.
-This article will give you tips on how to create an interview-winning resume even if you’re fresh out of college.
+This article will teach you how to create an interview-winning resume even if you’re fresh out of college.

-A professional summary acts as a pitch of your resume.
+A professional summary acts as a pitch for your resume.
 It communicates who you are and what you can bring to the table.
-For entry-level professionals with limited experience, the content should focus on academic projects, internships or volunteer work.
-Avoid using an objective statement as this shifts the focus from the employer to the candidate, making it less effective.
+For fresh graduates, the content should focus on academic projects, internships, or volunteer work.
+Avoid using an objective statement, as this shifts the focus from the employer to the candidate, making it less effective.
 To give you a clearer picture of how they differ, let us show you some examples.

 Cybersecurity graduate seeking an entry-level position in a reputable organization to expand my learnings, knowledge, and skills.

 Self-motivated and analytical Cybersecurity professional with internship experience in mitigating security gaps and cyber threats.
 Equipped with excellent communication skills to clearly present complex technical concepts to diverse audiences.
 Highly organized professional with the capacity to manage multiple tasks in a fast-paced environment.
 Possess strong critical thinking skills to analyze and resolve problems at both strategic and functional levels.

 The objective example above mentioned the candidate’s career goal.
 On the other hand, the second example conveyed what the candidate has to offer.
 If you’re the recruiter, which introduction do you think will capture your attention better?

 As a recent graduate, you don’t need formal professional experience to have a solid key skills section.
 Yes, you heard that right!
 Through your extracurricular activities, projects, sports, and other engagements, you’ve likely accumulated many marketable skills which you could mention.